slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"One doesn’t discover new lands without consenting to lose sight of the shore for a very long time."
 -- André Gide [1869]*

+> *"Security is mostly a superstition.
+Life is either a daring adventure or nothing."
+-- Helen Keller [1880]*

 > *"The lust for comfort murders the passions of the soul."
 -- Kahlil Gibran [1883]*